 But don’t give up just yet.

-The Perhentians also offer better value for money when compared to other East Peninsula islands like Redang or Tioman, and are said to have far better snorkelling. 🙌
+The Perhentians also offer better value for money when compared to other East Peninsula islands like Redang or Tioman, and is said to have better snorkelling. 🙌

-Thankfully, it has maintained its relaxed, local charm and managed to resist the presence of huge 5-star resorts.
+Thankfully, the islands have maintained their relaxed, local charm and resisted the development of huge 5-star resorts.
 That was until last year, at least.

 Which island should you stay on?